-This week I've been present at three events where Personal Branding and LinkedIn have been the protagonists.
+This week I have been present at three events where Personal Branding and LinkedIn have been the protagonists.

-- The personal branding course in Ferrovial, with a six-year journey.
+- The personal brand course in Ferrovial, with six years of travel.
 There the attendees valued the importance of this network for active professionals.

-- In Vassis Conseil I had a chance to have a talk about Personal Branding and LinkedIn for professionals hungry for change.
-In fact, I owe it to Marion Suffert the questions posed in the article.
+- In Vassis Conseil I had the opportunity to hold a talk about Personal Branding and LinkedIn for professionals hungry for change.
+In fact, I owe Marion Suffert the questions posed in the article.

-- And at a session in Barcelona to IESE Alumni Career Services I gave a workshop on personal branding and value proposition LinkedIn was very present as a networking element.
+- And in a session in Barcelona to IESE Alumni Career Services I gave a workshop on personal branding and value proposition linkedIn was very present as an element of Networking.

-I don't remember making a post to an online platform.
-The time has come to do so, and start with the queen of online networking: LinkedIn.
-If you have little time, here's a one-minute summary:
+I don't remember turning a post to an online platform.
+The time has come to do so, and start with the queen of online networking: Linkedin.
+If you're short on time, here's a one-minute summary: